davida5/ComposeNotepad/README.md

 # ComposeNotepad
-Working on a simple Notepad app using new Compose API
+A simple Notepad app using new Compose API